shoui520/shoui520.github.io/docs/shouimethod.md

 When listening, try to relate what you're hearing back to the real world.
 Mentally simulate output in your head while immersing.
 Try to think, *"How would I use what I am hearing right now myself?
 Could I put my own spin on this saying?"*
 Don't just mindlessly immerse, try to think about what the Japanese you're hearing is actually doing.
 Can you think of other instances where you heard this word / construction?
 Can you think of any ways what you are hearing right now differs from what you have heard in the past?
+Can you imagine yourself as the characters/speakers saying these things?
+How would *you* say this to others?

 *Envision how you will use what you are currently hearing in your life later on.*

 This is an ever important concept, and in my opinion, is the "correct" way to listen.
 You'll be approaching listening with this mindset through the entirety of your Japanese learning journey.

+What I am explaining here is often overlooked, these are highly important things you should be thinking about when listening, so please keep them in mind.

 At this stage, I don't think you need to fuss too much about immersion content variety.
 Sticking with anime is fine, but I did venture out to J-drama and YouTube videos around this stage too.